dsouzaalfred/dsouzaalfred.github.io/_posts/2020-08-27-jsx-what-is-that.md

 export default StringLiterals;
 ```
-While this might look useless it can be very powerful when you want to concatenate two strings or display a value stored in a variable.
+While this might look useless, it can be very powerful when you want to concatenate two strings or display a value stored in a variable.
 ```javascript
 import React from 'react';